 by Tracy Johnson

-The new year has started with dramatic signs that point to a trend that’s been coming for many years.
+The past few months have been filled with dramatic signs that point to a trend that’s been coming for many years.
 Nobody should be surprised.
-Technology continues to relentlessly encroach on radio.
+Technology continues to relentlessly encroach on the radio.
 And it’s time for radio companies to take immediate action and develop personalities.

 Historically, radio was able to build a brand based on four areas of attraction: